jamesheald/COIN/README.md

 ### Storing variables

+Online inference can be performed without storing in memory all variables inferred by the COIN model on all previous trials, and so to reduce memory requirements, variables are only stored as needed.
 To store variables inferred by the COIN model, add the names of the variables you want to store to the store property as strings.
 For example, to store the Kalman gains and responsibilities:
 ```
 obj.store = {'k','cPost'};
 ```